-Each engine has a fuel supply hose that runs from the pickup tube in the fuel tank to the engine.
+Each engine has a fuel supply hose that runs from the pickup tube in the fuel tank.
 Also, each engine has a fuel return hose that runs from the engine to the fuel tank.
-The generator has a fuel supply hose that runs from the fuel tank to the fuel selector valve.
-If your 35MY is diesel powered, there is also a fuel return hose routed similar to the supply hose.
-See the photo below which show the fuel distribution hoses at the fuel tank.
+The generator also has a fuel supply hose that runs from the fuel tank to the generator.
+There is also a fuel return hose routed similar to the supply hose.
+See the photo below which shows the fuel distribution hoses at the fuel tank.
+Arrows on the photo indicate distribution hoses.